-Table A11 summarizes the results of this evaluation in three timeframes-2016 through 2018, 2019 through 2020, and 2021-to delineate between the prevailing natural gas prices of those periods.
+Table A12 summarizes the results of this evaluation in three timeframes-2017 through 2020, 2021, and 2022-to delineate between the prevailing natural gas prices of those periods.
 The third column in each timeframe summarizes the net operating revenues earned by coal suppliers associated with their decisions to start and operate those resources.
 Ultimately, these values reflect the aggregate economic impact of the resource owners' decisions.